THE WELCOME CIRCLE

 • I assume you have a good intention to: _____________

 • And in order for this circle to be welcoming for everyone, I’d ask that you: ____________

 c.
 When we have a strong emotional charge and a sense of ferocious solidarity with un-named, unheard, or absent voices (could be oneself), we say:

 • I felt called to speak in solidarity with: ____________

 • Because: ____________

-Example: A white woman from South Africa share’s how she likes to “walk on her land in the mornings” another white person, mindful of the history of apartheid, shares in response: “When you shared your story, I felt called to stand in solidarity with people of color who could not safely stand unthreatened under apartheid in South Africa and whose land was taken by white, English colonizers.”
+Example: A white woman from South Africa share’s how she likes to “walk on her land in the mornings” another white person, mindful of the history of apartheid, shares in response: “When you shared your story, I felt called to stand in solidarity with both you and people of color who could not safely stand unthreatened under apartheid in South Africa and whose land was taken by white, English colonizers.”